Cloud Services·

 Prerequisites

-• Google Cloud Platform account
+• A Google Cloud Platform (GCP) account.

-• OAuth 2.0 credentials
+• OAuth 2.0 credentials configured for a Desktop Application.

-• Node.js 18+
+• Node.js 18+ installed on your host machine.

 Setting Up Google Cloud Credentials

-1. Go to the Google Cloud Console
+1. Go to the Google Cloud Console.

-2. Create a new project or select an existing one
+2. Create a new project or select an existing one.

-3. Enable the Google Drive API
+3. Search for and enable the Google Drive API.

-Configuration
+Configuration Setup

 json